zimicjs/zimic/README.md

 ### 3. Choose your method to intercept requests

 Zimic interceptors support two types of execution: `local` and `remote`.
-Both types use the same APIs, but they require different mental models and configurations.

-#### Local interceptors
+#### Local HTTP interceptors

-When the type of an interceptor is `local`, Zimic uses [MSW](https://github.com/mswjs/msw) internally to intercepts requests _in the same process_ as your application.
-This is the simplest way to start mocking requests, as it does not require any server setup.
+When the type of an interceptor is `local`, Zimic uses [MSW](https://github.com/mswjs/msw) to intercept requests created _in the same process_ as your application.
+This is the simplest way to start mocking requests and does not require any server setup.

 When to use `local`:

-- **Testing**: If you run your application in the same worker as your tests.
+- **Testing**: If you run your application in the _same_ process as your tests.
 This is common when using Jest, Vitest and other test runners for unit and integration tests.
 - **Development**: If you want to mock requests in your development environment without setting up a server.
 This might be useful when you're working on a feature that requires a backend that is not yet ready.